JamieB92/milestone-project-one/README.md

   * Safari

 ### Functions
-* I have confirmed that all links within the nav bar all work and take the user to the correct page.
+* I have confirmed that all links within the nav bar work and take the user to the correct page.
   * I have tested this by clicking on each link and making sure it opens the correct page.

 * I have confirmed that the website is responsive with different screen sizes.